salma71192/my-reads/README.md

 ##  How to get the project:
 	1- Clone the repo or download the zip file.
-	2- Cd into the project folder
+	2- Cd into the project folder.
   3- Run "npm start" command, this will open a new browser window "localhost:3000".

 ## How to use?